Jackie Matisse

-She befriended at school the artist Niki de Saint Phalle and they were lifelong friends.
+She befriended the artist Niki de Saint Phalle at school and they were lifelong friends.

 One example of her work is her collaboration with David Tudor and Molly Davies, Sea Tails.
 An early supporter of Merce Cunningham, she served on the board of directors of the Cunningham Dance Foundation from 2004 to 2012.

 She died on 17 May 2021, at the age of 90.